 No, the reason why most people still refer to them as SSL certificates is basically a branding issue.
 Most major certificate providers still refer to certificates as SSL certificates, which is why the naming convention persists.

-In reality, all the “SSL Certificates” that you see advertised are really SSL/TLS Certificates (that includes the free certificate that Kinsta offers via Let’s Encrypt).
+In reality, all the “SSL Certificates” that you see advertised are really SSL/TLS Certificates (that includes the free SSL certificates that we offer as part of our Cloudflare integration).

 That is, you can use both the SSL and TLS protocols with your certificate.

 There’s no such thing as just an SSL certificate or just a TLS certificate, and you don’t need to worry about replacing your SSL certificate with a TLS certificate.

 Should You Use TLS or SSL?
 Is TLS Replacing SSL?

 Yes, TLS is replacing SSL.
 And yes, you should use TLS instead of SSL.

 As you learned above, both public releases of SSL are deprecated in large part because of known security vulnerabilities in them.
 As such, SSL is not a fully secure protocol in 2019 and beyond.